Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 9. Sugar-Sugar America. Part 9. The Cuban Sugar Machine

 Closing words.

 Today´s chapter is about understanding the land structure of Cuba, right after the USA occupation of the territory in 1898.
 We have analyzed the consequences of the decisions of the Cuban Planters (in terms of territorial land distribution) until 1945.
-More conclusions will be added next Monday.
+We can perceive not only the consolidation of land in the hands of a few planters, but also the total transformation of its structure in less than 45 years.
+In 1900, 92.8% of all farms were below 1 caballería; by 1945, only 49% were below 1 caballería, and 92.1% were below 37.3 caballerias (1235.4 acres).

 Announcement.
 Next week, we will continue with an additional third episode about the sugar plantations of Cuba.
 It will be an economic analysis of the factories (centrales azucareras) established right after the USA took Cuba as a “colony”.